 Call in Police

 No matter how you are travelling, if at all possible, even if you are just suspicious, call the cops!
-Let them deal with confronting whoever in hell has decided to tail you.
+Let them deal with confronting whoever has decided to tail you.

 Chances are great your shadow will disappear at the first glimpse of lights or sound of sirens.
 If you cannot raise the cops, head to another first responder station like fire department or even a courthouse.